Nexfinity/CakeyBot-Wiki/core/setup-premium.md

 - Custom Boost Announcements
 - **[See the full list of features](https://cakeybot.app/premium.php)**

-### White Label
+### Custom Bot
-White Label is an advanced version of Premium that allows you to completely rebrand Cakey Bot with your own Logos and Username!
-White Label allows you to have:
+Custom Bot is an advanced version of Premium that allows you to completely rebrand Cakey Bot with your own Logos, Emotes, Bio, Username and more!
+Custom Bot allows you to have:
 - Remove Branding
 - Custom Bot Profile Picture
 - Custom Bot Username